How to Animate a BPMN Business Process?

 3. Name the animation Order rejected.

-4. When you press Enter, part of the path is determined.
-It stops at the Accept Order?
-Gateway because you need to decide which outgoing flow to take.
-In this case, we want to animate the flow for order rejection.
-Therefore, select No in the Animation Panel.
+4. When you press Enter, a portion of the path is determined, stopping at the Accept Order?
+Gateway.
+This occurs because you need to decide which outgoing flow to take.
+Since we want to animate the flow for order rejection, select No in the Animation Panel.

 Resolve gateway

-5. If you look at the diagram, you will see the created path and some greyed-out shapes (as they are not part of the path).
+5. In the diagram, you will observe the created path and some greyed-out shapes (as they are not part of this specific path).

 Gateway resolved